 Overall, interest in annuities seems to be increasing: Far more respondents expressed at least some interest in annuities in 2016 than respondents did 10 years ago: 45% in 2016 vs. 25% in 2006.
 That also may be because fewer people are covered by traditional pensions today than were 10 years ago.

 Paradoxically, those who are in the most need of annuities—risk takers and people with limited retirement savings—are often the most reluctant to purchase them.

 According to Ron Lombardi, Director of Retail Annuities for New York Life, “While the study shows improvement, it is still critically important that more Americans become aware of the ways to generate income safely.
 Annuities can be a good way for many to achieve that goal.”

 Many people assume that they can make up for setbacks by working longer or returning to work after retirement.
 But people are often forced into retirement earlier than they had planned.
 Today, age 62 or 63 is when most people retire,” Jamie Hopkins, an associate professor of taxation at The American College, told Forbes magazine.1 An annuity can protect you if you find yourself unable to work or unable to find a job.

 Finally, respondents were asked if they planned to routinely use their savings as retirement income.
 Thirty percent said yes; 62% said no. Those who said no either intended to continue to save in retirement (31%) or planned to live on Social Security, pension income, annuity income, dividends, and interest (31%).
 Far more pre‐retirees (40%) than retirees (20%) planned to use savings as a source of retirement income.
 This, again, is probably because fewer pre‐retirees are covered by traditional pensions.

-If you are interested in learning about ways to turn your nest egg into retirement income and are interested in hearing from an agent, please click on the “Talk it through with an expert” tab.
+If you are interested in learning about ways to turn your nest egg into retirement income, connect with one our financial specialists.